aaronshaver/twitter-news-bot/README.md

 1. Install Python 3.x
 2. pip install tweepy
-3. Edit the configuration.sample file and rename it to configuration.txt
+3. Edit the configuration.txt file to use your own settings
 4. python Bot/bot.py
 5. Tip: if running on, e.g. an EC2 instance, make sure networking/security groups are sufficiently open for the OAuth call to be made, and then run the script with 'nohup python Bot/bot.py &' to keep it running even when you close your